chenjianjx/sep4j/README.md

 ##sep4j
-The Simple Excel Processing for Java
+Simple Excel Processing for Java
 ---

 ###Integrate the library to your project